-At Salford City Academy our curriculum intent aims to provide an excellent education for all our students; one that brings out the best in all pupils and prepares them for future successes in life.
+At Salford City Academy our curriculum intent aims to provide an excellent education for all our students; one that brings out the best in all students and prepares them for future successes in life.
 Our curriculum aim is to create a high achievement culture, based on the acquisition of 'powerful knowledge' for which all students will emerge better equipped to pursue exciting career choices and participate in a democratic society.

 Our curriculum will liberate and empower.
 It will provide students with the confidence to understand and shape the world around them, to be active and economically self-sufficient citizens, and to ‘enter into the conversation of mankind.’
 (Michael Oakeshott).

 In order to help students, achieve their full potential we have developed a knowledge-rich curriculum that is cohesive, cumulative and highly sequenced.
 It is academic, rigorous and challenging.
 It has been designed with long-term memory in mind; students’ knowledge, skills and understanding are cemented by frequent and systematic revisiting.

 The curriculum is progressive in quality and quantity across the years and key stages and mapped in precise detail.
 This ensures consistency and a shared understanding of high learning expectations.

 Salford City Academy is part of the United Learning group.
 Our curriculum is underpinned by the ‘Framework for Excellence’ that is at the heart of everything we do a United Learning.
 It sets out the key principles that we believe are vital to an excellent education for all children and young people.
 These principles are embedded through each key stage of the curriculum at Salford City Academy.